-With a little help from Michelle C., Karel K., and Heather K. (pictured at top, left to right) from the Charles H. Barrows STEM Academy PTO in North Windham, Conn., we’ve rounded up the best reasons to come to a PTO Today Expo—even if you’re traveling a little farther.
-They recently drove three hours to the fall Expo in Massachusetts, but Expo events are scheduled throughout the country.
+With a little help from Michelle C., Karel K., and Heather K. (pictured at top, left to right) from the Charles H. Barrows STEM Academy PTO in North Windham, Conn., we’ve rounded up the best reasons to come to a PTO Today Live expo—even if you’re traveling a little farther.
+They drove three hours to the fall show in Massachusetts, but PTO Today Live expo events are scheduled throughout the country.
 Whether your school is around the corner or a few hours away, we hope you’ll join us for a day full of learning, ideas, and more!

 Go ahead—stop for coffee, get a tractor trailer to honk for you, laugh your heads off, and whistle innocently as a police cruiser passes in the next lane.
 It’s the perfect way to kick off a day of fun and learning with your fellow PTO leaders!

 It’s like speed-dating with fundraising companies and other exhibitors.

 Parents with school-age kids are often pulled in lots of different directions.
 Life is just busy.
 But in one day, you get info about programs offered by many different fundraising companies and other vendors, plus talk to them personally and find out more about what it’s like to work with them.
 “There are things to be learned here that I would not have learned anywhere else,” Heather says.
 Talk about productive.